ejwessel/LeetCodeProblems/152_MaximumProductSubarray/README.md

 ## Maximum Product Subarray

 I was super close identifying this solution.
-I ended up abandoning the solution because I couldn't wrap my head around it
+I ended up abandoning the solution because I couldn't wrap my head around the relation of how the intermittent values were kept.
+I definitely identified that I could return the positive and negative running values after visiting a number

 I could identify the naive solution, but that doesn't help me all that much.